 Yes, you’re paying thousands of dollars for that epidural, but…

-It is likely that the epidural will cover about 80 percent of your pain when done right.
+It is likely that the epidural will cover about 80 percent of your pain in your lower body when done right.

 Why we don’t want the epidural to entirely numb you: